jangelesg/veracode-api-clients/README.md

 ## Configuring Veracode credentials

-When using the REST API, you need to provide your Veracode API credentials:
+When using the REST API, you need to provide your Veracode API credentials by modifying the API KEY ID and secret....

 ```bash
 $ mkdir $HOME/.veracode/